PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 NCBI identifies
 `Reference and Representative genomes for each clade and species <https://www.ncbi.nlm.nih.gov/refseq/about/prokaryotes/#representative_genomes>`_.
-To these lists, PATRIC adds UniProt reference genomes, and additional genomes selected by manual curation.
+To these lists, BV_BRC adds UniProt reference genomes, and additional genomes selected by manual curation.
 Because of their high quality, they are a useful subset for doing certain types of analysis.